effepivi/ICE4131-HPC/LAB3-ray-tracing/README.md

 ```
 **Note: replace N above with a number between 1 and 40.**

+- Check that the output image is correct.
+Is it the same as the image generated with the serial code?
 - See if you have any speedup when you increase the number of thread.

+## Generate a spreadsheet

 - Create your own spreadsheet in a `.csv` format.
 See [chap4-performance.csv](../Lecture-4/chap4-performance.csv) for an example.
 - Run gnuplot to generate graphs showing the execution time depending on the number of threads, and the speedup depending on the number of threads.
 See [chap4-performance.plt](../Lecture-4/chap4-performance.plt) for an example.
 This example generates PNG files such as:

 ![Plot of the execution time](../Lecture-4/chap4-performance-1.png)
 ![Plot of the execution time](../Lecture-4/chap4-performance-2.png)

-- Check that the output image is correct.
-Is it the same as the image generated with the serial code?
+- For the ray tracing problem, I provide two scripts, one for the [serial code](https://github.com/effepivi/SimpleRayTracing/blob/master/submit-serial.sh), one for the [pthread code](https://github.com/effepivi/SimpleRayTracing/blob/master/submit-pthread.sh).
+- Edit this line `##SBATCH --mail-user=YOUREMAILADDRESS@bangor.ac.uk  # Where to send mail` to use your own email address.
+Also remove one of the `#` characters.
+- I also provided a new python script to plot the data [`plotTiming.py`](https://github.com/effepivi/SimpleRayTracing/blob/master/plotTiming.py)